knalli/task-worker/task-daemon/README.md

 The *Task Worker* is a _Spring Integration_ module usable for situations where the actual work should not be done in the "main" application.
 For example, a web application should not generate and render a huge pdf document itself because of performance issues with Java Heap and Java PermGen size issues.

-This is the *Task Worker Deamon* which works a simple worker slave.
+This is the *Task Worker Daemon* which works a simple worker slave.
 Depending on the Spring Integration setup, it is possible to run several worker deamons connected to the same queue.

 *Note:* Currently, the Spring Integration configuration supports only a RabbitMQ/AMPQ variant.
 Feel free to provide an alternative.
 This could be easily done with Spring profiles.